Nothing in cart

 It is important to understand how an awning is measured, and why the manufacturer labels a 12ft awning a 12ft awning.

 All awnings, if it be Dometic or Carefree are always measured from the centre to the centre of the awning arms.
 Never take the measurement of the fabric.
-You will be 1 inch too short, and this could cause you some serious problems with clearance.
+You will be 1 foot too short, and this could cause you some serious problems with clearance.

 The diagram below shows the correct way to measure, and the not so correct.